eyalz800/zpp_mk/README.md

 The current implementation is highly experimental, and turned off by default.
 The following are known limitations of the current implementation:
 1. Only clang is supported (tested clang-11 and above).
-2. Currently there is no support for module partitions.
-3. There is no optimization around finding module interfaces, any `C++` file is searched to check if it a module interface (the `cppm` extension however was added as a valid `C++` file)
+2. There is no optimization around finding module interfaces, any `C++` file is searched to check if it a module interface (the `cppm` extension however was added as a valid `C++` file)

 Example: